rahul-gharat/dronahq-docs/docs/building-apps-guides/update-multiplerows-google-sheet.md

 ## 4:  Map JavaScript Output to Google Sheets Update Action

-Now we can add the Google Sheet connector in the actionflow and send the output of the JavaScript functionto the Google Sheets update query along with the other details.
+Now we can add the Google Sheet connector in the actionflow and send the output of the JavaScript Action block to the Google Sheets update query along with the other details.
 Here’s how the variables would be mapped in DronaHQ:

 `cust_ID: {{edited.cust_IDs}}`